Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 Reading time: six minutes

 The solicitors’ profession is highly competitive, with excellent candidates applying for a limited number of training contracts.
-However, with well-researched and prepared applications, you will be ahead of the game!
+However, with well-researched and prepared applications, you’ll be ahead of the game!

 Preparing your training contract applications

 2. Concentrate on one application at a time.
-This ensures that each application is tailored to the firm.
-Always prepare an individual covering letter if this is allowed.
-Remember, this is your chance to impress and market yourself.
-Show the firms that you know about them in detail.
+This ensures that each application is tailored to the individual firm you’re applying to.
+Always prepare a separate cover letter if this is allowed/required.
+Remember, the application is your chance to impress and market yourself to the firms.
+Show them what you know about them in detail.

-To find out how to research firms thoroughly, read this Feature: ‘How to do effective online research for applications’.
+To find out how to research firms thoroughly, read LawCareers.Net’s advice.

-3. Get your CV and covering letter checked.
-Career services and recruitment agencies are usually more than willing to oblige, while you can also run it past friends and family members (who have a good eye for spelling and grammar).
+3. Get your CV and cover letter checked.
+Career services and recruitment agencies are usually more than willing to oblige.
+You can also run it past friends and family members (who have a good eye for spelling and grammar).

-To discover how to make the most out of your careers service, read this LCN Says: ‘Five ways to make the most of your university’s careers service’.
+To discover how to make the most out of your careers service, read this LCN Says: ‘More than just careers advice: five things your university’s careers service can help you with’.

 4. Apply in good time.
-You can check firms' deadlines for training contract applications on LCN, but firms will not wait until after the deadline to begin reviewing applications and offering interviews.
-It is therefore best to start early, spend plenty of time on the application and submit well before the deadline.
+You can check firms' deadlines for training contract applications on LCN, but firms won’t wait until after the deadline to begin reviewing applications and offering interviews.
+It’s therefore best to start early, spend plenty of time on the application and submit well before the deadline.

-5. Consider in-house legal departments, local government departments, the magistrates' court service, the Crown Prosecution Service and the Government Legal Service, which are also training contract providers.
+5. Consider in-house legal departments, local government departments, the magistrates' court service, the Crown Prosecution Service and the Government Legal Profession, which are also training contract providers.